I spent the first part of my journalism career as an editor, learning the ropes and

 team of editors, and working directly with the publishers, designers and sales team

 to create solid editorial.
-During this time, one thing was always consistent—not-so-
+During this time, one thing was consistent—not-so-

 great editorial submissions that I worked tirelessly to improve.